 Q: I’m concerned about dehydration.
 What can I do to avoid it?

 A. The drugs that are used to treat cancer can make you feel dehydrated.
 Keeping a water bottle with you is one easy way to help you stay well-hydrated.
 Hydration can also be provided by liquids other than water, such as juice, soup, and fruit “smoothies.”
-Be sure to stop drinking fluids early enough in the evening so that your sleep is not disrupted.
+Be sure to stop taking in fluids early enough in the evening so that your sleep is not disrupted.